Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-engineering-learning/docs/01-setup.md

 Then go to Start menu, enter cursor.
 Cursor will come up, and you might need to answer questions.
 Then you should see the 'new window' screen where you can click "Open Project".
 If not, go to File menu >> New Window.
 Then click "Open Project".

-Find your llm_engineering directory within your projects directory.
-Double click on llm_engineering so you're looking at the contents of llm_engineering.
+Find your llm-engineering-learning directory within your projects directory.
+Double click on llm-engineering-learning so you're looking at the contents.
 Then click Open or Open Folder.

-Cursor should then open up llm_engineering.
-You know you're in good shape if you see LLM_ENGINEERING in block caps on the top left.
+Cursor should then open up llm-engineering-learning.
+You know you're in good shape if you see the project structure on the left sidebar.

 ___